Eugenics: Scope

+Viewpoints

+Though the founders of eugenicist thought broadly shared the idea that humankind could improve itself by influencing which people reproduced and passed down their traits to subsequent generations, early eugenicists were unclear on how heredity worked.
+Proponents of the idea of degeneracy, such as Bénédict Augustin Morel, believed that non-inherited traits acquired by people due to bad living conditions or unhealthy habits could become hereditary and be passed down to offspring.
+This concept of heredity has now been largely disproven.

+Eugenicists also disagreed on whether certain events and practices had eugenic or dysgenic effects.
+After the First World War, many eugenicists discussed the negative impacts of war upon the genetic quality of a population, since the fittest and most able young men were sent to war, and many were either killed or returned with disabilities and "wartime neuropsychoses".
+Some eugenicists perceived the dysgenic impact of the First World War to be so devastating, in fact, that they expressed despair over the future of eugenics.
+Others, however, noted that military service seemed to correlate with increased family sizes, and argued that war and the associated spread of disease could eliminate the weak from a population.

+Positive and negative eugenics

 Lester Frank Ward wrote the early paper: "Eugenics, Euthenics and Eudemics", making yet further distinctions.

-Eugenic programs included both positive measures, such as encouraging individuals deemed particularly "fit" to reproduce, and negative measures, such as marriage prohibitions and forced sterilization of people deemed unfit for reproduction.
+Eugenic programmes included both positive measures, such as encouraging individuals deemed particularly "fit" to reproduce, and negative measures, such as marriage prohibitions and forced sterilisation of people deemed unfit for reproduction.

 Positive eugenics is aimed at encouraging reproduction among the genetically advantaged, for example, the intelligent, the healthy, and the successful.
-Possible approaches include financial and political stimuli, targeted demographic analyses, in vitro fertilization, egg transplants, and cloning.
-Negative eugenics aimed to eliminate, through sterilization or segregation, those deemed physically, mentally, or morally undesirable.
-This includes abortions, sterilization, and other methods of family planning.
+Possible approaches include financial and political stimuli, targeted demographic analyses, in vitro fertilisation, egg transplants, and cloning.
+Negative eugenics aimed to eliminate, through sterilisation or segregation, those deemed physically, mentally, or morally undesirable.
+This includes abortions, sterilisation, and other methods of family planning.
 Both positive and negative eugenics can be coercive; in Nazi Germany, for example, abortion was illegal for women deemed by the state to be superior.